OsmosysSoftware/osmo-x/apps/api/docs/channels/mailgun.md

 Set field `is_enabled` = 1

-Then set the following configurations in `configuration` field
+Then set the following configurations in the `configuration` field

 | Key             | Description     |
 |-----------------|-----------------|